 In general, the cost of living in Manizales is 70% less than either Boston or Chicago.
 You can tailor your lifestyle to your budget.
 Choose to dine out every night or cook at home using inexpensive local produce and meats.
-Shop in the upscale malls or visit the local tiendas (small stores).
+Shop in upscale malls or visit the local tiendas (small stores).
 Living comfortably on a $1,500 to $2,000 per month budget is certainly doable.

-Things To Do in Manizales
+Things to do in Manizales

 Dance the Tango

 Believe it or not, Manizales is one of the most famous cities for tango.
 It has even produced some world tango champions.
 The Calle del Tango (Tango street) is a conglomeration of three to four different bars and clubs which specialize mainly in Argentinian rhythms.
 Be sure to visit on weekends to see the local talent, dance culture, and nightlife.
 Even if you aren’t much of a tango dancer, most of the tango bars play a mix of tango, milonga, valse, rancherito Argentino, bolero, pasodoble, cumbia, and salsa.